DarienLibrary/website_content/content/_finished/elementary_ipads/elementary-ipads.md

-The Children's Library has three [Elementary iPads](https://dar.to/2mLPOzV "Elementary iPads") available for checkout with your library card.
+The Children's Library has three [Elementary iPads](https://dar.to/2mLPOzV "Elementary iPads") available for check out with your library card.
 The kits come pre-loaded with selected apps geared towards children 5 to 9.
 The apps are organized into the folders that are similar to our Non-fiction section.
 As we discover great new apps, we will update the iPad kits periodically.

 For younger children, borrow our [Early Literacy iPads](/early-literacy-ipads "Early Literacy iPads").